Veekshithkadaveru/Ricky-and-Morty/README.md

 - [Room](https://developer.android.com/training/data-storage/room) - Room persistence library provides an abstraction layer over SQLite to allow fluent database access while harnessing the full power of SQLite.

 - [Retrofit](https://github.com/square/retrofit) - A type-safe HTTP client for Android and the JVM.

+## Getting Started
+Visit [The Rick and Morty Api](https://rickandmortyapi.com/) to learn about the api used for this project.